patrickbreen/ACGChallenge2/README.md

 ### TODO

 - make data ETL lambda and test it
-    - todo load data into dynamodb
-    - todo send successes and failures to SNS
+    - send successes and failures to SNS
     - refactor etl code into python module
-    - unit tests for success and failure of etl process
+    - unit tests for success and failure of etl process, and integrate these tests with CI build
 - make API Gateway with lambda backend to read dynamodb data
 - make charts.js webpage and host in s3/cloudfront
 - migrate repo to github and integrate github as a source for CI/CD